-While the content of your ad has to be interesting, you need to reinforce its impact by introducing a valuable offer or a valuable piece of information.
+While the image/video of your ad HAS to be eye-catching, you need to reinforce its impact by introducing a “Too-Good-To-Be-True offer.
 It is imperative to create your offer with your target audience (in step 1) in mind.
 For example, if you’re a hair stylist, you can offer “50% Off White Hair removal” to an audience of women ages 50+, but offer something different like a “Free Up-Do with a Haircut” to women ages 30 – 40.

 The relevancy of your offer will increase engagement and conversion which will bring down the the cost of your Facebook Ads and Instagram Ads.

-3) Create an Ad Campaign & Start Setting Up Targeting Options
+3) Create an Ad Campaign, Choose Objective & Start Setting Up Targeting Options

 Once you have your target audience and your exclusive offer, you can now start building your ad campaign using Facebook Ads Manager.
 If you do not have a Facebook Ads Manager, it’s really easy to get started.
-Checkout creating a Facebook Business Manger by following these steps, or you can use our services to get you started.
+Checkout creating a Facebook Business Manger by following these steps, or book a free strategy call with us!

 4) Give Your Ad a Beautiful Face